writeinstar/CRT_training_script/07__exercise-using-variables/README.md

 2. View Robot Variables and Execution Parameters

 3. Add variables here specific to an environment / robot.
-(This may be done from Exercise 04) These variables can be accessed by all suites under the robot
+These variables can be accessed by all suites under the robot

-4. Add the following variables to your robot:

-    a.
-UI_robot_only

-	b.
-UI_robot_project

-	c.
-UI_suite_robot

-	d.
-UI_suite_robot_project

-5. Give each variable from Step 4 the value "This is a robot level value"

 > **Note:** We recommend to create seperate robots for each environment.
 Considering environment specific report capabilities and dashboards.